harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/security-step-settings-reference.md

 - `docker_mode`: `docker-in-docker`

-This setting is optional and only needed if you want force the STO to use a specific approach.
+This setting is optional and only needed if you want to force the STO to use a specific approach.

 ### Configuring DinD Background step to trust self-signed container registries
 When using Docker-in-Docker (DinD) as a background step for scanning container images, the step needs to pull images from your container registry.
 If your container registry uses a [self-signed certificate](https://en.wikipedia.org/wiki/Self-signed_certificate), the background step will not be able to access it by default.
 To resolve this issue, you need to add the following command to configure the background step to trust the self-signed container registry.